-But there is much more to decorating than just artwork on the walls.
-Certain themes can either help your place feel cozy or appear larger.
 Color is one way to capture the mood of any environment.
 Red, beige or other dark colors create a cozy atmosphere while light hues like green, blue or white give the feeling of a large, open space.
-Mirrors also help create the illusion of more space, making your space appear longer or wider.
+Mirrors also help create the illusion of more space, making your smaller restaurant or bar appear longer or wider.

 5. Focus on the Ceiling

 One great way to make your space feel larger is by painting the ceiling the same color as the walls.
 You can also use tiles that are the same color to give your space added flair while enhancing the feel of your dining room.

 After implementing these changes, you’ll have a whole new restaurant that feels more spacious and offers a smooth flow for everyone to move around.
 Creating a comfortable new space like this requires some social media posting.
 Let your customers know you’ve changed things up and you’d like them to check it out for themselves.